HumanSignal/label-studio-ml-backend/label_studio_ml/examples/yolo/README.md

     A[Label Studio :: Labeling Config :: Labels or Choices] <--> B[ML Model :: Names]
 ```

-If you use a common YOLO model, you have to add mapping between your labels and ML model labels.
+If you use a common YOLO model, you have to add mapping between your labels and the ML model labels.
-By default, the YOLO ML backend will use the same (or lowercased) names as you specified in `value` attribute.
+By default, the YOLO ML backend will use the same (or lowercased) names as you specified in the `value` attribute.

 In this example the label "Jeep" will be mapped to "jeep" in the ML model:

 ```xml